Skip to main content

 Usually 3 months deposit.
 Agent fees often 2 months.

-Calculate your salary in Austria
+See what your salary looks like in Austria

 Do I need a visa to work in Austria from Germany?

-Austria has a Public (ÖGK) healthcare system.
+Austria runs a Public (ÖGK) system.
 Public insurance ~7.6% of salary.
 Additional private optional.
-Monthly public healthcare costs approximately €0, while private insurance averages €100/month.
+Public coverage is roughly €0 a month.
+Private sits around €100.

 How much tax will I pay in Austria?